 Along with his interest in the ichnology of the Georgia barrier islands – summarized in his book Life Traces of the Georgia Coast (2013, Indiana University Press) – Dr. Martin has studied modern traces and trace fossils from elsewhere in the U.S. and other countries.
 He has published more than a hundred peer-reviewed articles and abstracts on traces and trace fossils made by plants, invertebrates, and vertebrates representing the past 550 million years of the geologic record.
-His research results and discoveries have been reported by The New York Times, the BBC, National Geographic News, Smithsonian Magazine, Wired, and Australian Geographic; he is also often quoted in news articles about other researchers’ trace fossil discoveries.
-He frequently presents his research results at professional meetings, but also loves public speaking.
+His research results and discoveries have been reported by The New York Times, the BBC, National Geographic News, Smithsonian Magazine, Wired, and Australian Geographic.
+He is also often quoted in news articles about other researchers’ fossil discoveries.
+In 2015, in recognition of his significant contributions to ichnology and paleontology, he was elected as a Fellow in The Explorers Club and a Fellow in the Geological Society of America.
+He frequently presents his research results at professional meetings, but also enjoys public speaking.